A Deeper Look at the Birth of the Messiah - Part 2

 Just as the dazzling display of gold filled the eyes of the priests in the Tabernacle and Temple, the strong scent of frankincense and other spices filled their noses.
 It was a multi-sensory experience.
 The Levitical priests burned the Holy Incense perpetually before the Lord in both the Tabernacle and the Temple where they would offer twice daily sacrifices and meet yearly with the Lord in the Holy of Holies and intercede for the Jewish people on the Day of Atonement throughout the generations.

-But, the intercessions and sacrifices of the earthly priests, in all their weakness, would never be enough.
+But, the intercessions and sacrifices of the earthly priests would never be enough.
 The Law made nothing perfect.

 Jesus came into this world to be that perfect High Priest.
 The aroma of frankincense fills His nostrils as He sits at the right hand of God and intercedes for us.
 Unlike the earthly priests, His intercession and sacrifice IS enough.